 Take a Coastal Hike

-One of my favorite free Puerto Vallarta activities is hiking along the gorgeous coastline.
+One of my favorite free Puerto Vallarta activities is hiking along the gorgeous coastline, especially as a solo traveler.
 There are several secluded (and not so secluded beaches) that you can hike to from Boca Del Tomaltan.

 To get to Boca Del Tomaltan, you can get a bus from Zona Romantica at the corner of Constitución and Basilio Badillo for $1 or take an Uber.
 It shouldn’t be more than $5.
 From Boca, there’s a trailhead that takes you to Colomitos Beach and then continues to Las Animas and Quimixto.